grep265/Docker/ardupilot_sitl_docker/README.md

 ## References

-This file is based on the Ardupilot Dockerfile, but it was modified to allow GUI capabilities and a reduction in its size.
+This file is based on the ArduPilot Dockerfile, but it was modified to allow GUI capabilities and a reduction in its size.
 [ArduPilot](https://github.com/ArduPilot/ardupilot.git)